j0nibaer/J0nibaer/README.md

 </div>

 ***
-## <div align="center">I'm j0nibaer 🐱, i code my Bot since 2021and try to update it with many nice commands 👨‍💻</div>
+## <div align="center">I'm j0nibaer 🐱, i code my Bot since 2021 and try to update it with many nice commands 👨‍💻</div>
 ***
 - 👩‍💻 I'm currently coding with Javascript
 - 🖼 I want to learn soon how to make Websites